complexphoton/MESTI.m/mumps/macOS/README.md

 ### Homebrew

 Xcode and CLT do not include a Fortran compiler.
 Here, we use [Homebrew](https://brew.sh/) to install one; Homebrew can also be used for the optional installation of <code>openblas</code> and <code>cmake</code> below.
-Copy the following line and paste it in terminal.
+If you already have Homebrew installed, run <code>brew update</code> to update it.
+If you don't have Homebrew installed, copy the following line and paste it in terminal.
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```